giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 \nabla_{xy}\phi.
 ```

 This relation is not the equilibrium equation.
-It is the additional assumption used to describe how the shear transfer required by equilibrium is distributed through the section.

-When `shear_weightabs` represents, or is proportional to, a physical shear modulus, the gradient of $\phi$ can be associated with a reduced shear-deformation field and the relation above has the familiar stress--stiffness--deformation structure.
-When `shear_weightabs` is used instead as a CSF participation field, the same relation retains its role as a generalized sectional transfer law without requiring $\phi$ to be interpreted as an independent physical displacement.
+It plays the role of a
+constitutive law for the shear-transfer problem: it states how the section,
+through its assigned shear participation, converts the local tendency for
+transfer, expressed by $\phi$, into an actual shear stress.

+When `shear_weightabs` represents, or is proportional to, a physical shear
+modulus, the gradient of $\phi$ can be associated with a reduced
+shear-deformation field, and the relation above takes the familiar
+stress–stiffness–deformation form of an ordinary constitutive law.
+When
+`shear_weightabs` is used instead as a CSF participation field, the same
+relation keeps its role as a generalized sectional transfer law, without
+requiring $\phi$ to be interpreted as an independent physical displacement.

-Substitution of this closure into longitudinal equilibrium finally gives
+Substituting this closure into longitudinal equilibrium finally gives

 ```math
 \nabla_{xy}\cdot